-On the other side, any non-resident of the Republic of Serbia shall be subject to taxation for any profit it generates through a permanent establishment in the territory of the Republic of Serbia.
-Any non-resident taxpayer is a legal entity incorporated and having its head office of actual management and control outside the territory of the Republic of Serbia.

-Any non-resident taxpayer who is conducting a business in the territory of the Republic of Serbia by operating through a permanent establishment which is keeping books in accordance with the regulations dealing with accounting and auditing (a branch or other organizational parts of a non-resident taxpayer which are conducting a business), shall determine the taxable profit in accordance with that regulations and declare the taxable income of the permanent establishment in the same way as the resident taxpayer.
-Any non-resident taxpayer who is conducting a business through a permanent establishment which is not keeping books in accordance with the regulations dealing with accounting and auditing, shall keep in that permanent establishment the records covering all data on income and expenditures, as well as all other data of importance for establishing the profit generated by that unit by operating in the territory of the Republic of Serbia.
+Non-resident taxpayer is a legal entity incorporated and having its head office of actual management and control out of the territory of the Republic of Serbia.
+On the other side, any non-resident shall be subject to taxation for any profit it generates through a permanent establishment in the territory of the Republic of Serbia.
+Any non-resident taxpayer who is conducting a business in the territory of the Republic of Serbia by operating through a permanent establishment which is keeping books in accordance with the regulations dealing with accounting (a branch or other organizational parts of a non-resident taxpayer which are conducting a business), shall determine the taxable profit in accordance with that regulations and declare the taxable income of the permanent establishment in the same way as the resident taxpayer.
+Any non-resident taxpayer who is conducting a business through a permanent establishment which is not keeping books in accordance with the regulations dealing with accounting, shall keep in that permanent establishment the records covering all data on income and expenditures, as well as all other data of importance for establishing the profit generated by that unit by operating in the territory of the Republic of Serbia.

-Taxable Profit
+Taxable income

-Taxable profit is the corporate profit tax base.
-Taxable profit is determined in the fiscal balance sheet by adjusting the taxpayer's profit declared in the income statement which has been drawn up in conformity with the International Accounting Standards (IAS), International Financial Reporting Standards (IFRS) and regulations dealing with accountancy and audit.
-The taxable profit of a taxpayer, who is not applying the IAS and/or IFRS pursuant to the regulations dealing with accounting and auditing, shall be determined in the tax declaration by adjusting the taxpayer's profit declared in accordance with the method of recognizing, measuring and estimating the revenues and expenditures prescribed by the Minister of Finance.
+Taxable income is the corporate income tax base.
+Taxable income is determined in the fiscal balance sheet by adjusting the taxpayer's profit income declared in the income statement which has been drawn up in conformity with the International Accounting Standards (IAS), International Financial Reporting Standards (IFRS), International Financial Reporting Standards for Small and Medium-Sized Enterprises (IFRS for SME) and regulations dealing with accountancy.
+The taxable profit of a taxpayer, who is not applying the IAS and/or IFRS and IFRS for SME pursuant to the regulations dealing with accounting, shall be determined in the tax declaration by adjusting the taxpayer's profit declared in accordance with the method of recognizing, measuring and estimating the revenues and expenditures prescribed by the Minister of Finance.